top of page

 The proud parents are thrilled with the results.
 “It was especially rewarding to return for phase two and see how well their kitchen and living space suited them and their lifestyle,” enthuses Krefman.
 “As this apartment got a second lease on life, I think, so, too, did they.
 They were left feeling inspired and with a new zest for their lives in the city.”

-Excerpts taken from a Spring 2021 feature in Rue Magazine, available online and on newsstands now
+Excerpts taken from a Spring 2021 feature in Rue Magazine, available online.

 If you’ve picked up a copy of the spring (and first-ever print) issue of the magazine, you know we kicked things off with an English-inspired entryway by California designer Brad Krefman.
 “An entryway is the first impression and sets the stage for the home’s look and feel,” he told us.
 Turns out, this entry really was just a taste of what was to come.
 This Marin County home for a mom and her three teenage daughters is a little bit country, a little bit eclectic, and a whole lot of fun.